aisummerofcode/aisoc-season-2/Applied AI/src/week_1/day_3_first_llm/readme.md

 # 🆓 Build Your First LLM Application - Raw and Stupid!

-A completely free document Q&A application with conversation memory, built during the AI Summer of Code Season 2.
+A completely free document Q&A application with conversation memory, built during Week 1 of AI Summer of Code Season 2.

 ## 🎯 What This App Does